bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 course, visual studio code likes to have them formatted this way.
 I kind of prefer these all in one line myself because there&apos;s just one declaration in each.
 Little easier to read.
 But that&apos;s okay.
-Well that visual studio code have its way with it.
+Well that visual studio code have its way with it.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 244. example, final css rules (147) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">